 Visiting children’s museums in different cities is one of my favorite things to do.
 It’s a great opportunity for kids to have a moment to enjoy something just for them, and I’ve found that I have an appreciation for the minor differences from city to city.
 Each museum manages to have similar displays, but they infuse their own local culture into them.
 For example, in New Orleans and Savannah, the children’s museums added special attention to the local architecture in their exhibits.
 The Savannah Children’s Museum is even located in an old train yard!

 In Florida, the grocery store version is usually sponsored by Publix, but in other parts of the country, it will usually be sponsored by the local supermarket.
 In Providence, Rhode Island, you’ll see mentions of the local fishing industry experiences.
-There are many more of these subtle cultural additions in every museum, including foods, celebrations, and art.
+There are many more of these subtle cultural additions in every museum, including food, celebrations, and art.

-It’s a great idea to stop at the Children’s museum first when exploring a new city.
+It’s a great idea to stop at the Children’s Museum first when exploring a new city.
 The kids notice these local elements as you’re walking around later and point them out.
-They never even realize that they were “learning” the whole time they were at the museum, and then they feel a secret knowledge connection to this new city they’re exploring.
+They never even realize that they were “learning” the whole time they are at the museum, and then they feel a secret knowledge connection to this new city they’re exploring.
 It’s a wonderful way to introduce children to different cultures and help them appreciate the unique aspects of each city.

-One popular way to take in the sights and learn about the city’s history is through a carriage tour with Charleston’s Old South Carriage company.
+One popular way to take in the sights and learn about the city’s history is through a carriage tour with Charleston’s Old South Carriage Company.
 Led by experienced guides, you’ll get a chance to ride through the city’s historic district in a traditional horse-drawn carriage.

 Callie’s Hot Biscuit